pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Unsubscribe all

-Stop all streams and remove associated entities.
-Client scope only.
+Stop all real-time updates and remove associated entities.

+Client scope: Only on the PubNub object.

 ### Method(s)